Ocean Cools Further October 2024

 With apologies to Paul Revere, this post is on the lookout for cooler weather with an eye on both the Land and the Sea.
 While you heard a lot about 2020-21 temperatures matching 2016 as the highest ever, that spin ignores how fast the cooling set in.
 The UAH data analyzed below shows that warming from the last El Nino had fully dissipated with chilly temperatures in all regions.
 After a warming blip in 2022, land and ocean temps dropped again with 2023 starting below the mean since 1995.
 Spring and Summer 2023 saw a series of warmings, continuing into October, followed by cooling.

-UAH has updated their tlt (temperatures in lower troposphere) dataset for June 2024.
-Posts on their reading of ocean air temps this month comes ahead of the update from HadSST4.
-I posted last month on SSTs using HadSST4 Oceans Cooling May 2024.
-This month also has a separate graph of land air temps because the comparisons and contrasts are interesting as we contemplate possible cooling in coming months and years.
+UAH has updated their TLT (temperatures in lower troposphere) dataset for October 2024.
+Due to one satellite drifting more than can be corrected, the dataset has been recalibrated and retitled as version 6.1 Graphs here contain this updated 6.1 data.
+Posts on their reading of ocean air temps this month are ahead of the update from HadSST4.
+I posted last month on SSTs using Ocean Cooling Resumes September 2024.
+These posts have a separate graph of land air temps because the comparisons and contrasts are interesting as we contemplate possible cooling in coming months and years.

 Presently sea surface temperatures (SST) are the best available indicator of heat content gained or lost from earth’s climate system.
 Enthalpy is the thermodynamic term for total heat content in a system, and humidity differences in air parcels affect enthalpy.
 Measuring water temperature directly avoids distorted impressions from air measurements.
 In addition, ocean covers 71% of the planet surface and thus dominates surface temperature estimates.
 Eventually we will likely have reliable means of recording water temperatures at depth.